wallacewangchao/DashLight/README.md

 # Assembling
 About the assembling: The glue for plastic is strong enough to connect all the components together. (such as ) You can also use the double side tap.

+# Demostration
+The vehicle with dashlight is demonstrated in the AUTO UI 17'(https://www.auto-ui.org/17/), and got the best demo award; It was also demonstrated in the 67th Frankfurt Auto Show (Internationale Automobil-Ausstellung 2017, https://www.iaa.de/en/).

+# Publication